 Includes data about any postbacks sent by Singular (not just postbacks about attribution decisions).
 The log includes postbacks to your internal BI (if you've configured them) and to third-party analytics tools.

 Tip: When downloading postback logs, make sure you select the Response HTTP Code and Response HTTP Body fields.
 Response HTTP Code tells you if the postback was delivered successfully.
 A 200 code means success; other values mean there was an error.
 When there's an error in sending, Singular retries the postback 5 more times, in intervals of 1, 5, 15, 30, and 60 minutes.
 The Response HTTP Body may include additional details about the error.

 Logs of the SKAdNetwork postbacks that Singular received from your ad network partners.
 These postbacks are only available for iOS apps that use SKAdNetwork tracking and for partners who have a SKAdNetwork integration with Singular that involves forwarding postbacks.
 Learn more about Singular's SKAdNetwork solution.

 The raw output of the Singular Fraud Prevention System.

 Note that this log includes a row for every touchpoint (click, impression, etc.) associated with an install event, including a row for the "organic install" option, which is also examined as an attribution option for every install (see The Fraud Detection Process for more information).
 Therefore, you may see multiple touchpoints rejected for fraud for one single install.

 - Run a report in the Reports page (or the Reporting API) showing installs by source and campaign.

 - In the Export Logs page, choose the Conversions log type and pull the following fields for the same date range:

-In compliance with integrated partners as well as global standards for user privacy, Singular does not retain user-level data for more than three months.
+In compliance with integrated partners as well as global standards for user privacy, Singular does not retain user-level data for more than 30 days.